docker/docs/language/golang/build-images.md

 ## Multi-stage builds

-You may have noticed that our `docker-gs-ping` image stands at several hundred megabytes, which is a lot for a tiny compiled Go application.
+You may have noticed that our `docker-gs-ping` image weighs in at over a gigabyte (!!!), which is *a lot* for a tiny compiled Go application.
 You may also be wondering what happened to the full suite of Go tools, including the compiler, after we had built our image.

 The answer is that the full toolchain is still there, in the container image.